-elect Type Request Generate Download Certificate Generate your certificate. private key is and can be vie R file is created, a public and private key pair is automatically generated.
-Your stored on your computer.
-On a Mac, it is stored in the login Keychain by default ewed in the Keychain Access app under the "Keys" category.
-Your requested he public half of your key pair.
-Upload CSR f Select .certSig i le.
-IningRequest file saved on your Mac.
-Choose F ile CertificateSigningRequest.certSigningRequest
+Select Type Request Generate Download Generate your certificate.
+When your CSR file is created, a public and private key pair is automatically generated.
+Your private key is stored on your computer.
+On a Mac, it is stored in the login Keychain by default and can be viewed in the Keychain Access app under the "Keys" category.
+Your requested certificate is the public half of your key pair.
+Upload CSR file.
+Select .certSigningRequest file saved on your Mac.
+Choose File CertificateSigningRequest.certSigningRequest